 In addition to searching for the mathematical answer to our question we figured it was a good idea to ask the recipients of those emails.

-So we sent the question to list of 100 journalists, bloggers and influencers.
+So we sent the question to a list of 100 journalists, bloggers, and influencers.

 We received 42 replies.
 Here's what they said:

-Most recipients confirmed there is no change in behaviour for “labelled” or “unlabelled” press releases, which falls in line with our number crunching.
+Most recipients confirmed there is no change in behavior for “labeled” or “unlabelled” press releases, which falls in line with our number crunching.
 But we did get some other insight:

 You only have one chance to make a first impression.

 After our initial email, a conversation started.
 We asked about the inner workings of the media, the workflow used to select newsworthy content and what their mailboxes looked like.
 Here's what we found out.

 It might help when it’s from someone who knows what a press release is, not when it’s just marketing tagged as a press release.